 Life-sustaining benefits of Neem

-Studies have shown the bark, leaves, fruits and seeds contain high anti-bacterial properties.
 Neem is an age-old holistic approach to fight infections.
-Neem formulations have been effective in treating various skin infections, allergies, eczema, septic sores, indolent ulcers, scrofula and ringworms.
+Neem formulations have been effective in various skin infections, allergies, eczema, septic sores, indolent ulcers, scrofula and ringworms.

-Neem is an excellent antiseptic and antifungal herb.
-Various neem preparations like antiseptic liquid, oil, cream and leave paste are used to treat various fungal skin infections, athlete’s foot, yeast infections, ringworm and nail infections.
+Neem is an excellent antiseptic and antifungal herb, found in various preparations like antiseptic liquid, oil, cream and leave paste are used to in various fungal skin iinfection, yeast infections, ringworm and nail infections.

-Studies have found that the aqueous extract of Azadirachta Indica has shown an increase of antibody cells against harmful free radicals.
-The active immunomodulatory component works as an antioxidant to fight any damaging foreign invaders in the system.
-Regular intake of neem leaves powder has proven to improve overall health condition.
+The active immunomodulatory component present in it, works as an antioxidant to fight any damaging foreign invaders in the system.
+Regular intake of neem leaves powder improves overall health condition.

 Excellent Blood Purifier